VibeTunnel iOS Testing Approach

 Tests run automatically in GitHub Actions:- Swift tests run using

-- iOS app builds separately to ensure compilation
+swift test - iOS app builds separately to ensure compilation

 Test Categories